Skip to main content

 Pragma

 A contract file may start with a pragma directive to indicate the CashScript version the contract was written for.
-This ensures that a contract is not compiled with an unsupported compiler version, which could cause unintended side effects.
+This ensures that a contract is not compiled with an unsupported compiler version.
+The pragma directive follows regular semantic versioning (SemVer) rules.

 Example